itamcampos/neovimfiles/README.md

 ## Currently installed plugins:

 - [One Dark](https://github.com/navarasu/onedark.nvim) is the currently active color scheme.
+Dark and Light Themes for neovim >= 0.5 based on Atom One Dark & Atom One Light theme written in lua with TreeSitter syntax highlight.

 - [Fern](https://github.com/lambdalisue/vim-fern), pronounced "furn", is a general-purpose asynchronous tree viewer written in pure Vim script.